- Bupa Platinum consultant

 Oesophageal motility disorders

 Fundraising for charitable causes.
-I run a Community Group
+I am trustee and chair of a Community Group

 History of all kinds